catspeed-cc/torch-my-gpu/README.md

 - Monitor temps throughout stress test using `tmg-gpu-temps`
 - `tmg-gpu-stress 0` replace `0` with index of GPU from `nvidia-smi` you wish to stress

+## Support
+Please create an [issue ticket](https://github.com/catspeed-cc/torch-my-gpu/issues) for all support inquiries.
+Include as much detail as possible - hardware including which GPU's, command outputs, errors if any.

 ~ mooleshacat

 EOF